Organizing Your Images

 -

-- Adobe Bridge allows you to tag images using a 5 star rating system.
+- Lightroom and Adobe Bridge allow you to tag images using a 5 star rating system and/or "colors" to which you assign your own meaning.

 - Click for screen shots of using FastStone tagging.